• Skip to primary navigation

 Cast Videos From Youtube To Chromecast

 Watching videos from YouTube on a big screen brings relief.
-You can cast popular videos of your crowned YouTubers with just a press of a button.
+You can cast popular videos of your crowned YouTubers with just a button.
 Open the YouTube app and play a video, press the cast button that appears on top of the video, and then select your device.

 You can also create a YouTube video queue and watch it on the big screen with Chromecast.